-This tool bypasses the firewalls and censorship through secure HTTPS end-to-end encryption.
+This tool bypasses firewalls and censorship by using secure HTTPS end-to-end encryption.
 For that, Ultrasurf makes use of the TLS/SSL protocols (it does not give you an option to choose between either of these).
 However, according to the official website, the regular HTTP internet traffic goes through without encryption.
-In comparison, a full-fledged VPN would encrypt your entire device traffic.
+In comparison, a full-fledged VPN would encrypt your entire device's traffic.

 Unlike other paid options, UItrasurf does not use any advanced security protocols such as OpenVPN, IKEv2, WireGuard, and Shadowsocks that would otherwise significantly enhance a user’s security.
 Furthermore, it does not have features such as split tunneling, Tor over VPN, or double VPN.